 Yes, I still have questions.
 Do you?

-In case you’re wondering why I haven’t posted lately, it’s not because I’ve lost interest in species conservation, rewilding, or looking at any other issues through the lens of Natural History.
+In case you’re wondering why I haven’t posted on my https://www.extremophilechoice.com/ blog lately, it’s not because I’ve lost interest in species conservation, rewilding, or looking at any other issues through the lens of Natural History.
 I just don’t have anything to say lately that I haven’t already said in these pages.
-Please read any one of my past posts …
+I know most blogs …

 “The devil of complacency is in the ignorance of detail.”
 This is another post that I’ve resurrected, and updated, from four years back, because it places the Extremophile Choice hypothesis in the context of the broader, and not the currently fashionable, ecological discussion.
 The original has earned more attention from ecological nerdom than many of my other blogposts, so …